ShovanSaha2020/Hangman-1/README.md

 Jetbrains Academy Python Course

 ---
-The project is divided into 8 stages.
-I have provided the problem statements of each stage on seperate PDF files.
-Similary, the solution of each stage is also provided on seperate python files.
+There are 8 stages in this project.
+I have given problem statements of all the stages on separate PDF files.
+Similarly, the solutions of these stages are provided on individual python files.
 ___

 ### Learning outcomes